axllent/ssbak/README.md

 ## Contributing

-Code contributions should be supplied in the form of a merge request, and forked from the `develop` branch.
+Code contributions should be supplied in the form of a pull request, and forked from the `develop` branch.